This article is from a 2012 investigation near southern New Hampshire (USA).

 They seemed to be successful.

-I assembled a group of paranormal researchers and equipped them with clipboards, survey questions, and pendulums.
+I assembled a group of paranormal researchers and ghost hunters, and equipped them with clipboards, survey questions, and pendulums.

 They surveyed each marked grave at the haunted cemetery, using yes/no questions and homemade pendulums.

-These were generally very primitive devices – hardware-style washers on strings, etc. – just to see if the results were consistent.
+These were very primitive pendulums – hardware-style washers on strings, etc. – just to see if results (the pendulums’ answers) were consistent.

 They weren’t.
 At each grave, about half the people received “no” answers, while the others all received “yes” answers.

-After that, I resumed my disinterest in pendulums as a serious research tool.
+After that, I firmly dismissed pendulums as serious ghost hunting equipment.

 Lesley Marden Changed My Mind